HackClub-Butwal/site/.lingma/rules/project_rule.md

 - Theme UI for consistent styling with Hack Club theme
 - Components in components/ directory, modular cards in components/index/cards/
 - Static assets in public/
-- Configuration in next.config.mjs includes essential redirects/rewrites
+- Configuration in next.config.mjs includes essential redirects/rewrites for SEO